Saola Foundation

 We are a small, deeply committed group of field conservationists, with decades of collective experience in the Saola’s range, and in the effective leadership of non-profit organizations.

 We invite you to join us in this crucially important endeavor.
-With your support, we can collectively do all it takes to save this enigmatic species from extinction.
+With your support, we can collectively do all it takes to save this enigmatic species from extinction while dramatically increasing national capacity to conserve the precious biodiversity of the Annamite Mountains.

 In 2020, the original founders transferred the organization to a new Board of Directors and new executive team.
 This new group infused the organization with a revitalized mission, and expanded the name to Saola Foundation for Annamite Mountains Conservation.
 We are the only chartered organization in the world to focus solely on conservation of Saola and its home of the Annamite Mountains.
 Meet our team here.